-(1) Based on the mid-point of 2019 Outlook range provided in the Company's Earnings Release dated November 7, 2019.
-Includes the Bluebird transaction, which closed on August 30, 2019, and assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and

-(2) See Appendix for a reconciliation of non-GAAP metrics to the most closely comparable GAAP metri
+- Based on the mid-point of 2019 Outlook rance provided in the Company's Earnings Release dated November 7.
+2019.
+Includes the Bluebird transaction, which closed on August 30, 2019, and assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and - f non-GAAP metrics to the most closely comparable GAAP metric